vespa-engine/documentation/en/significance.md

 Another issue is that local significance models are not available in [streaming search](streaming-search.html) because inverted indexes are not constructed so IDF values can't be extracted.
 All significance values are set to 1, which is the default value for unknown terms.
-The lack of significance values may [substantially degrade the ranking quality](blog/global-significance.html).
+The lack of significance values may degrade the ranking quality.

 A global significance model addresses these issues.